MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_01_RBAC.md

     az ad group list -o table
     ```

-1. In the Bash session within the Cloud Shell pane, run the following to obtain a reference do the user account of Dylan Williams:
+1. In the Bash session within the Cloud Shell pane, run the following to obtain a reference to the user account of Dylan Williams:

     ```cli
     USER=$(az ad user list --filter "displayname eq 'Dylan Williams'")